£

 Flashbacks on their own don’t necessarily mean you need to access formal psychological support.
 The need for support depends on how recent the event was (it is quite common to have flashbacks to something that just happened), how distressed you feel about the flashback (it is possible to have a flashback but view it as a memory that doesn’t evoke an emotional reaction when it happens) and the extent to which the flashbacks affect your daily emotional well-being or functioning.
 If you are struggling emotionally because of the flashbacks, then you should seek help.

-How can I cope with the fear of relapse?
+How do I cope with the fear of relapse?

 Fear of relapse or fear of recurrence is a very common and understandable experience for anyone who has been through cancer treatment.
 While it is not possible to remove this fear entirely, it is possible to learn to live well alongside this fear, so that it doesn’t stop you from putting one foot in front of the other and move in the direction you want to in your life.